 “For more than 3500 years, urinary catheters have been used to drain the bladder when it fails to empty.
 For people with impaired bladder function and for whom the method is feasible, clean intermittent self-catheterization is the optimal procedure.
 For those who require an indwelling catheter, whether short- or long-term, the self-retaining Foley catheter is invariably used, as it has been since its introduction nearly 80 years ago, despite the fact that this catheter can cause bacterial colonization, recurrent and chronic infections, bladder stones and septicemia, damage to the kidneys, the bladder and the urethra, and contribute to the development of antibiotic resistance.
 In terms of medical, social and economic resources, the burden of urinary retention and incontinence, aggravated by the use of the Foley catheter, is huge”.1

+Even when patients use Foley catheters for a short period, the incidence of bacterial infections is high.
 “The insertion of biomedical devices into the body, such as intravascular and urinary catheters, represents an indispensable component of modern medical care, especially for hospitalized patients.
 Nevertheless, the use of these medical devices is associated with a substantial risk of bacterial infections, with catheter-associated urinary tract infections (CAUTIs) and catheter-related bloodstream infections (CRBSIs) representing significant medical problems.
 Specifically, Foley catheters, the most widely utilized indwelling urinary catheters, play a critical role in the relief of urinary retention, alleviation of urinary incontinence, and patient management during and after surgical procedures.”2

 “Before the widespread introduction of the Foley catheter in the 1930s, catheterization was almost exclusively for the treatment of urinary retention in the male.
 The early catheters were usually rigid and they were designed—to the extent that they were designed at all—for intermittent catheterization.”3